ordina-jworks/ordina-jworks.github.io/_posts/2020-10-02-springCloudCircuitBreaker.md

 Spring Retry

-# How can we use it
+# Configuring Circuit Breakers with Resilience4j
-You need to add the Spring Cloud Circuit Breaker dependency to your application.
+You need to add the Spring Cloud Circuit Breaker Resilience 4j dependency to your application.
 When using maven:

 ```
 <dependencies>